 For this initial redesign, I simply updated the current badge and added the date of the Rovers’ founding.
 I also moved the rose to the bottom of the badge and replaced it with a traditional football.

-In considering my 2018 update, I have determined that my previous redesign, while a slight improvement on the current badge, was lacking.
+In considering an update, I have determined that my previous redesign, while a slight improvement on the current badge, was lacking.
 For the new badge, I decided to make more drastic changes.
-Being that the club’s full name has never featured on a badge, I included this within an outer ring.
+Being that the ‘Albion Rovers’ name has never featured on a badge in full, I included this within an outer ring.
 For the centre shield, I decided to divide the space into triangular quadrants, with a slightly-modified football in the top position and with Albion’s rose and Rovers’ cutlasses in the left and right positions, respectively.
-In the bottom quadrant, I placed an anvil below a flame.
-These symbols, with the anvil bearing the letter ‘C’, represent the Rovers’ locale, namely, Coatbridge.
+In the bottom quadrant, I have placed an anvil below a flame. represent the Rovers’ locale, namely, Coatbridge.
 The Coatbridge coat of arms features a tower topped with flames, representing the iron and steel industries of Coatbridge.
 The Coatbridge burgh seal, introduced after the town gained burgh status in 1885, features an assortment of industrial images, including an anvil.
-Below is my 2018 redesign:
+Below is my 2019 redesign:

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.